Don’t let confusing jargon and mismatched connections ruin your listening experience. Here’s a deep dive into headphone jacks and plugs.

 |NewFantasia HiFi Cable Balanced Male||2.5mm to 2.5mm||TRRS|

-The 6.35mm plug, or ¼-inch connector, is the largest and oldest connector on this list.
+The 6.35mm plug, or ¼-inch connector, is this list’s largest and oldest connector.
 They were traditionally used as old-school telephone connectors and come in TS or TRS configurations.

-Today, 6.35mm connectors are mainly used with professional audio equipment such as amplifiers, mixing consoles, audio interfaces, and musical instruments.
+Today, people use 6.35mm connectors mainly with professional audio equipment such as amplifiers, mixing consoles, audio interfaces, and musical instruments.

 These are some examples of 6.35mm connectors: